 Take along a good book to read or perhaps take a hike in the surrounding countryside when you are not riding.
 Guests can be taken to visit various local sights such as the charming city of Brenham for a taste of old-town Texas; local Western stores and world-famous ice cream at Blue Bell Creameries.

-Your host at this ranch, Juan, has been practising natural horsemanship techniques since the early nineties.
+Your host at this ranch, Juan, is originally from Spain and has been practising natural horsemanship techniques since the early nineties.
 He has been lucky to have the chance to learn from and work with horsemen such as Alfonso Aguilar, Buster McLaury, Mike Sears, Chris Cox, Martin Black and Craig Cameron and he keeps attending clinics regularly.
 In 2011 Juan was the first European trainer to participate in the Supreme Extreme Mustang Makeover in Fort Worth, Texas.
 In Texas, he collaborates with True Blue Animal Rescue.
 Juan regularly participates in fairs and events in the U.S. and Europe.
 In April 2013 and 2014 Juan participated in the Horsemen's Re-Union in Paso Robles, CA, where twenty of the best horsemen from different countries started forty colts in six days.